benalbrecht/stalwart_apppasswords/README.md

 ## Requirements

 - Roundcube 1.6 or later
-- Stalwart Mail Server with Management API enabled
+- Stalwart Mail Server 0.16.0 or later
 - OAuth/OIDC authentication configured (plugin uses the OAuth token to authenticate with Stalwart)
 - PHP 7.4 or later with curl extension